toddmaustin/ItsNotTooLate/README.md

 - The panel sits on top of Gmail; you can move it by editing the `bottom`/`right` values in `content.js`.
 - The extension only modifies Gmail’s DOM locally in your browser and does not transmit any email contents.

-## How made this extension, and why?
+## Who made this extension, and why?

 This extension was made by Todd Austin @ University of Michigan.
 He is slow to answer email, so he wrote this tool to more quickly apologize.